 Physical activity protects Greenlanders against a special subtype of diabetes

-Diet and lifestyle 19. jun 2021 3 min Professor Torben Hansen Written by Kristian Sjøgren
+Health and Wellness 19. jun 2021 3 min Professor Torben Hansen Written by Kristian Sjøgren

 Many indigenous Arctic people with diabetes have two copies of a gene variant, resulting in a specific subtype of type 2 diabetes that does not improve by administering insulin.
 New research shows that physical activity works really well.